speedie1337/spmenu/docs/docs.md

 ======

 spmenu is a program for X11 that reads standard input and allows the user to select items separated by a newline.
-It is a fork of [suckless's dmenu](https://tools.suckless.org/dmenu) which is a good more minimal alternative to spmenu.
+It's a fork of [suckless's dmenu](https://tools.suckless.org/dmenu) which is a good more minimal alternative to spmenu.